KumarRoshandot/fb_public_repo_crawler_PyGitHub_SQLITE_FLASK_Webserver/README.md

 	2) when u hit that  API in browser it will display data  in 2 formats ,either  its JSON or Tabular view depending on the parameter u are passing  to an API.
-	3) The Data  is residing in  database 'facebook_github.db' already and is given to u in ZIP with tables and data in it.
+	3) The Data  is residing in  database 'facebook_github.db' already and is given to u in ZIP with tables and data preloaded in it.
-	4) The crawler i used took a very good  amount of time to fetch  all  data from facebook github API and insert it into database tables.
+	4) The crawler i used took a very good  amount of time to fetch  all  data from facebook github API and inserting it into database tables.
 	    THATS  WHY THE DB FILE WITH  PRE LOADED DATA HAS BEEN ATTACHED WITH THIS FOLDER.
 	5) Now The API which calculate Monthly Data will simply hit database ,calculate and show results to browser (nothing else)
 	6) There is an another API which will simply refresh the underlying database tables ,basically it will crawl Facebook github  API and look  for fresh records or commits across all its public  repositories,
-	    This  API  will take  some  good amount of time to  refresh  database tables ... so if you  hit  it u  better go  get yourself  a coffeee and watch some friends series clips  .
+	    This  API  will take  some  good amount of time to  refresh  database tables ... so if you  hit  it u  better go  get yourself a coffeee and watch some friends series clips.